tnyeanderson/heart-sms-web/README.md

 npm run serve
 ```

 The `npm serve` command will serve a local version of the app.
-The local version of the web app will still use the same backend endpoints as the hosted version, so no additional configuration is required.
+The local version of the web app will still use the same backend endpoints from `public/web-config.json`, so no additional configuration is required.

 If you want to build the app for a production environment, that you could deploy: